Courses

 Full details for FREN 1230 - Continuing French

-Full details for FREN 2080 - French for Business
+Full details for FREN 2070 - Medical French

 This intermediate-level course is designed for students who want to focus on their speaking and writing skills.
 Emphasis is placed on strengthening of grammar skills, expansion of vocabulary and discourse levels to increase communicative fluency and accuracy.
 The course also provides continued reading and listening practice as well as development of effective language learning strategies.